Empowering Developers in AppSec: Triage and Collaboration

 Ben and Rami emphasize the importance of integrating developers into the application security lifecycle to enhance vulnerability management and foster collaboration between security and development teams.
 By adopting a developer-centric approach, organizations can empower developers to actively participate in security processes, leading to more effective bug triage and resolution.

-In part two we will address implementation, metrics and scaling of developer-centric security.
+In part two we address implementation, metrics and scaling of developer-centric security.

 Get A Demo